henrikkorsgaard/folketingets-aabne-data/README.md

 In my opinion, JSON-based APIs cannot be in the back-end-for-the-frontend layer, because then a lot of work is pushed to the client.
 JSON-based APIs either need a BFF server in the middle or result in thick frontend clients.
 I don't like thick frontend clients for just binding data to HTML and rendering.
 They may be useful for interactive islands, when the Model-View-Controller is entirely in a frontend interface.

-Going for a tight coupling with a BFF HOATEOAS design have two downsides:
+Going for a tight coupling with a BFF HOATEOAS design have a couple downsides:

 - I cannot do a full static HTML client without a server or HTMX without static site generation (That sounds like a fun challenge).
 - I cannot use the BFF API from other services without transclusion, which might be hard in terms of handling relations and links (Another fun challenge).
+- Hosting might increase.
+That is a decision I defer to later.